Luv Kush: Plot

 As the years pass by, Luv and Kush are trained under Rishi Valmiki and are taught Ramayan by them.
 Kush always had a question in mind about why Ram abandoned Sita, not knowing that Sita is none other than his own mother as they knew her by the name Vandevi.
 12 years later, Ram conducts an Ashvamedh Yagna and the horse is stopped by them as they wanted to know the answer to their questions.
 They fight with Lakshman, Bharat and Shatrughan and finally are about to fight with their father when Valmiki interrupts and ends the fight.
 In the evening they visit Sita and tells them about the days incident and Sita tells them that Ram is their father.
 They travel to Ayodhya singing the verses of Ramayan and make the citizens realise their mistake of doubting Devi Sita.
 Rama is eager to listen to the epic Ramayana.
 He invites Luv and Kush to his palace and listens to them along with his family and other courtiers.
 It is when he realises that both of them are his sons whereas citizens of Ayodhya still asks to prove Sita's character.
 Sita is called and Ram asks her to give the proof.
-Sita decides to give the last proof and calls her birth mother Bhumi Devi (Earth Goddess) and went away with her saying that this place is not safe for women and they are not respected here; leaving Luv and Kush with their father.
+Sita decides to give the last proof and calls her birth mother Bhumi Devi (Earth Goddess) and went away with her leaving Luv and Kush with their father.

 Years later, Lord Rama crowns his sons and nephews in different parts of Kosala and takes Jal Samadhi along with his brothers.